Kicksecure/security-misc/README.md

 - File Systems: Disable uncommon and legacy file systems.

 - FireWire (IEEE 1394): Disabled as they are often vulnerable to DMA attacks.

+- Framebuffer Drivers: Disabled as they are well-known to be buggy, cause kernel panics, and are generally only used by legacy devices.

 - GPS: Disable GPS-related modules such as those required for Global Navigation Satellite Systems (GNSS).